-For those who submit a paper application to our office, we recommend that applicants in New Zealand allow four to six weeks for their biometric passport to be produced.
+For those who submit a paper application to our office, we recommend that applicants allow four (4) to six (6) weeks for their passport to be produced.

 If you need to travel in an emergency, we can issue an emergency travel certificate, valid for one journey and 3 days, at our discretion and on production of evidence of the need for emergency travel.

 Emergency travel certificates cannot be issued to first time applicants.

 Please note requirements for:

 – applicants whose previous passport expired more than 5 years ago and it is only being renewed now

 Click here to view CURRENT – passport fees and guidelines